naninovel/docs/docs/guide/input-processing.md

 You can configure the built-in input bindings and add new listeners using `Naninovel -> Configuration -> Input` context menu; for available options see [configuration guide](/guide/configuration.md#input).

 ![Manage Input](https://i.gyazo.com/2f97539323c9fc36124e286856a36f84.png)

+To allow players change the input bindings, remove all the key direct bindings and use axes instead.
+The axes can then be configured via [Unity's game launcher](https://docs.unity3d.com/Manual/ConventionalGameInput.html).